nicolastakashi/metricsdedupprocessor/README.md

 ## Defining in use replica

+The logic used to determine the in-use replica is inspired by [Cortex’s Distributor](https://github.com/cortexproject/cortex/blob/master/docs/architecture.md#distributor) component but adopts a simpler approach to avoid the need for distributed consensus on day zero.

-Below you can find the logic used to determine the in-use replica:
+Below is the sequence diagram that describes the logic used to determine the in-use replica:

 ```mermaid
 sequenceDiagram